Beauty Standards: What Are They and How Do They Influence Society?

 Beauty standards are powerful forces that shape how we view ourselves and others.
 Understanding their origins and impacts can help us navigate their influence more effectively and foster a more inclusive and accepting perspective on beauty.
 By embracing diversity and challenging narrow ideals, we can work towards a society where everyone feels valued and represented.

-How do beauty standards impact mental health?
+How do beauty standards affect mental health?

 What is the body positivity movement?